-Richard Florida is director of the Martin Prosperity Institute at the University of Toronto, a global research professor at New York University and senior editor at the Atlantic, where he cofounded CityLab.
+Richard Florida is director of the Martin Prosperity Institute at the University of Toronto, a global research professor at New York University and senior editor at the Atlantic, where he co-founded CityLab.
+He wrote this for the Los Angeles Times.